 - On Babylon 5, much of Captain Sheridan's character arc in Season 2 centers on the death of his wife and how he needs to let it go and move on with his life.
 Fast forward to the end of Season 3, and Anna Sheridan shows up on B5, with a message for her husband from the Shadows.

 - In Durarara!!, the slasher is mentioned early on a couple times but not addressed until much later.

-- Avatar: The Last Airbender: one episode introduces Bato from Katara and Sokka's father Hakoda's fleet, and suggests the kids can meet up with the fleet.
-When this fails, no further attempts are made to meet up with Hakoda or the fleet until the third season.
+- Avatar: The Last Airbender: one early episode introduces Bato from Katara and Sokka's father Hakoda's fleet, and suggests the kids can meet up with the fleet.
+When this fails, no further attempts are made to meet up with Hakoda or the fleet until the end of the second season.

 - At one point in Superman: The Animated Series, Brainiac blasts former partner Lex Luthor with a ray that (like many instances of Family-Friendly Firearms) doesn't seem to hurt him much for what appeared to be intended as a killshot.
 Much much much later in Justice League Unlimited, we find that that's because it actually wasn't.
 Brainy put his data inside Lex in case he was destroyed, and this backup of himself was now needed.
 Enter...
 Brainithor!
 The Powers That Be have said that they'd actually planned it the day they wrote the zapping scene, they just didn't have the right opportunity to use it for a long, long time.
 Lucky for them the DCAU lasted long enough to do it.